Saint Louis University International School of Medicine

 The Saint Louis University-International School of Medicine is one of the nine academic units of Saint Louis University, a private, Roman Catholic, CICM university in the Philippines.
 It is housed at Dr. Jose Rizal Building inside the SLU Main campus adjacent to its partner hospital, the Saint Louis University-Hospital of the Sacred Heart founded a year after the school's foundation in 1976.

 The school is the first and by far the only medical school in the Cordillera region.
-Over the years, the school earned accolades for its meritorious performance in the licensure exams, with a “high” performance level (often garnering 1st or 2nd place) as cited by the Philippine Association of Board Examiners.
-It maintains a roster of highly qualified faculty members who are recognized in their respective medical specializations.

-Just recently, the SLU-International School of Medicine received an Award of Excellence from the Philippine Regulatory Commission and the Board of Medicine for its excellent performance as a top performing school during the August 2011 Physician Licensure Examination.